metricationmatters/research/proposals/AreaAndVolume.md

 Then I propose to give the square meter and the cubic meter a name.  "square meter" and "cubic meter" is competely accurate but more difficult to say than a simple name.
 Giving those units a name would allow correct number and prefixes to the base unit name.

-The SI system is at its best when each base unit has a name.
+The SI system is at its best when each base unit has a (unique) name.

 Example usage tables
 ====================